slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

       flags: "--strip=always"
 ```

 The `targets` are a set of space separated build targets to be built.
+The targets are assume to
+be referenced from the root of the directory.
+Because of this the each target inputted should be referenced
+as `//path/from/root/to/target:your_target`.

 Once the targets are built, the Bazel builder creates a folder for the artifacts
 and another for the provenance attestations which are uploaded as artifacts to the workflow run.